Death toll soars to 50 in school bombing in Afghan capital | Law-Order

 Most of the dozens of injured brought to the EMERGENCY Hospital for war wounded in the Afghan capital, "almost all girls and young women between 12 and 20 years old," said Marco Puntin, the hospital's programme coordinator in Afghanistan.

-In a statement following the attack, the EMERGENCY Hospital said the first three months of this year has seen a 21 per cent increase in war-wounded.
+In a statement following the attack, the hospital, which has operated in Kabul since 2000 said the first three months of this year has seen a 21 per cent increase in war-wounded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)